jstrong013/jstrong013.github.io/_posts/2017-10-30-Office365-Exchange-Online-Litigation-Hold.md

     Set-Mailbox -Identity $identity -LitigationHoldEnabled $true

-When an Outlook user deletes an item from the Deleted Items folder, that is a _soft delete_, the item is transitioned to the Recoverable Items folder thus disappearing from the Userís view.
+When an Outlook user deletes an item from the Deleted Items folder, that is a _soft delete_, the item is transitioned to the Recoverable Items folder thus disappearing from the User‚Äôs view.
 However, by placing a mailbox on In-Place or Litgation hold this in turn stops the MFA from automatically purging messages from the DiscoveryHolds and Purges subfolders.
 Below are the actions that can be performed in the Recoverable Items folder if Litigation hold is enabled: